M02-Unit 3 Create and configure a virtual network gateway

 -

-Tab Section Option Value Basics Project Details Subscription No changes required ResourceGroup ContosoResourceGroup Instance Details Name ManufacturingVnetGateway Region West Europe Gateway type VPN VPN type Route-based SKU VpnGw1 Generation Generation1 Virtual network ManufacturingVnet Subnet GatewaySubnet (10.30.0.0/27) Public IP Address Type Basic Public IP address Public IP address Create new Public IP address name ManufacturingVnetGateway-ip Enable active-active mode Disabled Configure BGP Disabled Review + create Review your settings and select Create. [!NOTE]
+Tab Section Option Value Basics Project Details Subscription No changes required ResourceGroup ContosoResourceGroup Instance Details Name ManufacturingVnetGateway Region North Europe Gateway type VPN VPN type Route-based SKU VpnGw1 Generation Generation1 Virtual network ManufacturingVnet Subnet GatewaySubnet (10.30.0.0/27) Public IP Address Type Standard Public IP address Public IP address Create new Public IP address name ManufacturingVnetGateway-ip Enable active-active mode Disabled Configure BGP Disabled Review + create Review your settings and select Create. [!NOTE]

 Task 8: Connect CoreServicesVnet to ManufacturingVnet